 as far as

-- it reflects the extent to which something is done
+- reflects the extent to which something is done.

-- it can be used to limit someone’s interference or show dis-interest after limit
+- can be used to limit someone’s interference or show disinterest after a limit.

 - As far as you are concerned, this chapter is over here.
 You are not to contact her again for anything.

-- As far as possible I try to avoid talking with my parents because they tend to make a mountain of a mole hill in every situation.
+- As far as possible, I try to avoid talking with my parents because they tend to make a mountain out of a molehill in every situation.

 - As far as I can see, he is going to fail the exam again this time.